 RP Addison Reed, Arizona Diamondbacks

 Chase Field is neutral, not pitcher-friendly, so Reed's fly-ball issues will persist.
 That IFFB% was too high.
 J.J.
 Putz and David Hernandez aren't slouches.
-Many will underestimate the immediate shortness of Reed's leash. -TH
+Sure, he clinched the job coming out of camp, but many will underestimate the immediate shortness of Reed's leash.-TH